Core Faculty

 Assistant Professor, Computational & Systems Biology, Pitt

 - Developing embryos must orchestrate the fates and movements of their cells with precision.
 However, precise control is no easy feat; genetic mutations, unexpected environmental perturbations and noisy signaling all threaten to scramble communication.
 Despite these challenges, development is remarkably robust.
-How do developing systems ensure precise pattern formation?
-How are mistakes corrected when they occur?
-Can we learn to engineer synthetic systems to have the reliability of developing embryos?
-Answers to these questions must span multiple scales, from signaling responses in individual cells to collective cell movement and morphogenesis.
-Our lab will tackle these questions with a combination of optogenetic manipulation, quantitative microscopy, computational modeling and classical embryology.
+Our lab tackles these challenges with a combination of optogenetic manipulation, quantitative microscopy, computational modeling and classical embryology.
 Over the long run, we hope to learn the mechanistic principles that enable embryos to avoid and correct errors in development.

 Xinghua Lu